oracle-livelabs/oci-migration/soamp-migration/on-prems-env-mp/on-prems-env-mp.md

 ## Introduction

+For this migration workshop, we need an environment to migrate *from*.

 This lab walks you through setting up an environment to simulate an established SOA 12.2.1.3 on-premises environment, using a Compute instance on Oracle Cloud Infrastructure OCI deployed through the marketplace.

 At the end of this lab, you will have a simulated 'on-premises' environment running with an Oracle SOA Suite 12.2.1.3 VM containing an Oracle Database 12c, WebLogic Server 12c, and Jdeveloper 12.2.1.4, along with a demo application to be migrated.